West Branch French Creek Conservation Area

 - If you carry it in, carry it out.

 - Dogs must be on a leash or otherwise kept under control at all times.

 - Collecting (animals, plants, rocks, etc.) without permission is prohibited.

 - Review the Guidelines for Public Use of WPC Properties document prior to your visit

 Plan Your Visit

 West Branch French Creek Conservation Area GPS Coordinates: 42.044515, -79.843115

-Portions of the trail can be quite wet depending on the season, weather, or beaver activity.
+Portions of the trail can be quite wet depending on the season, weather or beaver activity.
 There’s also a narrow plank walkway to negotiate.
 Wear boots or shoes that can get wet, apply sunscreen and bring water.
-Be prepared for your visit with the following resources.
-We recommend downloading these files to your device prior to visiting.
+Be prepared for your visit by watching this short video about this area and reviewing the downloadable maps and materials below.
+We recommend downloading these files to your mobile device prior to visiting.